Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 You Will Fall

-It is totally normal to fall.
-Most first time skiers will spend most of the day on the ground trying to get up!
-Don’t let this discourage you.
+Skiing for beginners tip #1 – It is totally normal to fall.
+Most first-time skiers will spend most of the day on the ground trying to get up!
+Don't let this discourage you.
 It is part of the learning process!

 Don’t be afraid to fall!
 This may surprise you, but it is actually really easy to go straight down the mountain without stopping.
-This especially happens to beginners that do not enroll in a ski lesson.
+This especially happens to beginners that do not enroll in ski lessons.

 As you gain speed, you fear falling more and more, and then you gain even more speed.
 Just go slow!
 Nice wide turns and nice slow falls make a great combination.